 The fluoride debate

-For decades, fluoride in toothpaste has been praised for its ability to prevent tooth decay and cavities—but that doesn’t mean you should necessarily stock up on toothpastes containing this natural mineral, especially for little kids.
+For decades, fluoride in toothpaste has been praised for its ability to prevent tooth decay and cavities–but that doesn’t mean you should necessarily stock up on toothpastes containing this natural mineral, especially for little kids.
 Because this ingredient can be harmful if ingested in large quantities, fluoride products aren’t recommended for kids under the age of 2.
-For these little ones, products like Xclear Baby by Spry (which has all-natural xylitol as its active ingredient) or Weleda Children’s Tooth Gel (which gets its plaque-fighting power from the extract from the calendula flower) are your safest bet.
+For these little ones, products like Xlear Baby by Spry (which has all-natural xylitol as its active ingredient) or The Honest Company Kid’s Honest Toothpaste (in Strawberry Blast flavor) are your safest bet.

 But even for older children, there’s quite a bit of a debate about whether fluoride is safe, because of a controversial study linking higher levels of fluoride in public water systems with lower scores on intelligence test.
-Now I can tell you that my dentist did not have kind words for this study—and that my 10-year-old and 7-year-old use a toothpaste that contains fluoride, Tom’s of Maine Children’s Natural Fluoride Toothpaste (in yummy “silly strawberry”) and I haven’t had a cavity yet between the two of them (and are pretty smart, too!).
+Now I can tell you that my dentist did not have kind words for this study””and that my 10-year-old and 7-year-old use a toothpaste that contains fluoride, Tom’s of Maine Children’s Natural Fluoride Toothpaste and I haven’t had a cavity yet between the two of them (and are pretty smart, too!).

 If you’re worried about fluoride, though, Tom’s makes the same yummy strawberry flavor in a fluoride-free option.
 Kiss My Face Kids also has a fluoride-free version that contains stevia for a natural, sugar-free sweetness kids love.